 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's asbestos management plan is available in the central administrative office.
-If you have any questions or would like to examine the district's plan in more detail, please contact the district's designated asbestos coordinator:
+If you have any questions or would like to examine the district's plan in more detail, please contact John Gast, Maintenance Director, the district's designated asbestos coordinator, at 940-274-2615.